 Excel Data Analysis ToolPak

-How to Load the Data Analysis Toolpak in Excel?
+Steps to Load the Data Analysis Toolpak Add-in

-Step 5 –The command ‘Data Analysis’ will appear under the ‘Data’ tab in Excel at the extreme right of the ribbon as displayed below.
+- The command ‘Data Analysis’ will appear under the ‘Data’ tab in Excel at the extreme right of the ribbon, as displayed below.

 List of Functions Available in Excel Data Analysis ToolPak